eengnr/openharmonie/README.md

 - Raspberry Pi 4 (or anything else where openHAB is running)
 - Raspberry Pi Zero W
+- Raspberry Pi Pico W (for optional Bluetooth)
 - IR Receiver VS1838B
 - IR LEDs (3 at least)
 - some resistors
 - 2N2222 transistor
 - some (2-wire) cables
 - circuit board for IR hardware
+- Micro USB to Micro USB cable to connect the Zero and Pico
 - soldering equipment
 - spare remote control, e.g. from a no longer used TV (will be the "physical" openHARMONIE remote control)